laimaretto/taskAutom/README.md

 /configure router interface inter7 address 192.168.2.1
 ```

-Otherwise, if `taskAutom` was invoked with option `jobType=2`, it will connect to each and every router, and execute the commands.
+Otherwise, if `taskAutom` is invoked with option `jobType=2`, it will connect to each and every router, and execute the commands.
+User and password must be provided in this case.

 #### Configuration Options